 After tracking down the most likely suspected allergens in step one you hopefully have an idea what your child may be allergic too and where the allergens are found.
 Now you need to understand more about those specific allergens.
 Step three will teach you how to prevent exposure to these allergens.

 - Pollens – these are tiny, dust-like, yellow seeds that are found in the middle of flowers.
-Wind picks up pollen and it floats around in the air, sticking to anything it touches such as hair, clothes, and inside your child’s nose and lungs.
+The wind picks up pollen and it floats around in the air, sticking to anything it touches such as hair, clothes, and inside your child’s nose and lungs.
 Local weather organizations measure the concentration of pollens in the air on a daily basis, known as the pollen count.
-Daily pollen counts are available in newspapers and on-line.
+Daily pollen counts are available in newspapers and online.
 You can click here to go to the National Allergy Bureau (AAAAI) website for pollen counts.

 - Dust – dust itself does not cause allergies.
 It is actually dust mites, microscopic organisms that live in dust, that cause the allergies.
 The dust mites excrete tiny pieces of feces that float around in the air just like pollen.
-It is the feces of the dust mites that get inhaled and cause the allergy symptoms.
+It is the feces of the dust mites that get inhaled and cause allergy symptoms.
 Dust mites live wherever you find dust, and they thrive especially in warm, humid environments.

 - Mold – this is another source of allergies that can be found throughout the house.
 Molds thrive in dark, cool, damp places.
 Molds release spores into the air, which are then inhaled and can cause allergies.

-- CIGARETTE SMOKE – exposure to second-hand smoke is one of the most ignored and preventable causes of allergy symptoms and asthma.
+- Cigarette Smoke – exposure to second-hand smoke is one of the most ignored and preventable causes of allergy symptoms and asthma.
 The best way to prevent this is to stop smoking altogether.
 When this is not an option for the smoking family member, here are some precautions you can take: